act-rules/act-rules.github.io/pages/examples/element-language.md

 ## Ignored Ancestors

-This `span` element has a most common language of Dutch because the text in the parent `p` element is not part of its [text with the same programmatic language][].
+This `span` element has a most common language of Dutch because the text in the parent `p` element is not part of the [text inheriting its programmatic language][] from it.

 ```html
 <p>The Dutch word "<span>gelukkig</span>" has no equivalent in English.</p>